 The National Association of British Schools in Spain (NABSS) was founded in 1978 by a group of leading British schools in Spain.

 Membership has grown steadily since then, corresponding to the sustained growth of British education within Spain.
-The association now comprises around 70 schools who, collectively, are educating more than 30 000 children.
+The association now comprises almost 80 schools who, collectively, are educating more than 45 000 children.

 All NABSS member schools are fully authorised and recognised by the corresponding education authorities in Spain, as foreign schools teaching the British education system.
 In order to obtain this authorisation they have to be certified by the British Council in Spain after having successfully passed inspections meeting British education standards.
 In order to be eligible for NABSS membership, schools must also be well established and with a proven track record.
 New schools that are still developing are not immediately admitted as members.